mctainsh/Esp32/UM98RTKServer/README.md

 ### Config parameters

 Config parameters are set in the "Configure Wifi" web page

+Note : You don't need to sign up to all three.
+Leave the CASTER ADDRESS blank to only use one or two casters.

 | Parameter | Usage |
 | --- | --- |
 | SSID | Your WiFi network name.
 Note: Not all speed are supported by ESP32 |